Best kitchen brands

 Click through our gallery to see a range of B&Q kitchens across different prices and styles, including modern and traditional kitchens.

-B&Q has more than 40 kitchens in its range, including modern and colourful designs as well as more traditional heritage and authentic collections.
-They are all branded as either Cooke & Lewis, (its more expensive kitchens), or IT, which B&Q describes as 'stylish, affordable and inviting kitchens.'
+B&Q has 13 kitchens in its range, including modern, country-style and colourful designs.
+Each kitchen comes in a selection of colour options, some up to six.
+They are all branded as either Cooke & Lewis (its more expensive kitchens) or IT, which B&Q describes as 'stylish, affordable and inviting kitchens'.

 Planning/design service: Free design service in store or at home using B&Q Spaces design software.
-This can be accessed and edited online, but you can't use the tool until you've had an initial consultation.
+This can then be accessed and edited online, but you can't use the tool until you've had an initial consultation.